• Skip to primary navigation

 Pro Tips

-2. It is very dry dough, and you will be tempted to add some liquid or use the whole egg.
+2. It is a very dry dough, and you will be tempted to add some liquid or use the whole egg.
 Do not; it will fall apart.

 To adjust the recipe size: